 Populated with 13 North Island brown kiwi this winter, Mataia is the culmination of seven years' work by local farmers Gill and Kevin Adshead with Ngati Whatua O Kaipara, council, schools and ecologists on 400 hectares of coastal forest on their working farm.
 Eight kilometres of predator fencing, thousands of native trees and pest control have made it possible to return these special taonga to the Kaipara.

 To volunteer or receive an email newsletter, contact Gill or Kevin at email@example.com.

 2. Motuihe Island

 One of the pest-free islands of the Hauraki Gulf Marine Park, Motuihe now has little spotted kiwi - along with tuatara, bellbirds and saddleback/tieke - that you can see and hear at night.
 Stay in the basic camping ground, swim on the beautiful beaches, look out for our national icon.
+Kiwi as.